opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 ### Future compatibility

-The current nonce and tag size recommendations may change in the future, but users should still be able to decrypt their old state files.
-This is why these fields exist.
+The current nonce and tag size recommendations may change in the future.
+The configuration fields here are allowed to permit users to to decrypt their old state files.

 ### Panics